-regarding their marijuana use to their caregivers.
-And caregivers, to be protected under the MMMA, must ask for this basic information-specifically, information that details, as any pharmaceutical prescription would, how much marijuana the patient is supposed to use, and how long that use is supposed to continue.
+condition and revises his marijuana prescription accordingly.
+Further, patients must provide certain basic information regarding their marijuana use to their caregivers.
+And caregivers, to be protected under the MMMA, must ask for this basic information-specifically, information that details, as any pharmaceutical prescription would, how much marijuana the patient is supposed to use and how long that use is supposed to continue.
 Though patients and caregivers are ordinary citizens, not trained medical professionals, the MMMA's essential mandate is that marijuana be used for medical purposes.
 Accordingly, for their own protection from criminal prosecution, patients and caregivers must comply with this medical purpose-patients by supplying the necessary documentation to their caregivers, and caregivers by only supplying patients who provide the statutorily mandated information.

-Possession of a registry card, without more, does nothing to address these § 8 medical requirements.
+Possession of a registry identification card, without more, does nothing to address these § 8 medical requirements.
 It offers no proof of the existence of an ongoing relationship between patient and physician, as mandated by § 8(a)(1).
-Nor does it prove the caregiver is aware of how much marijuana the patient is prescribed or for how long the patient is supposed to use the drug, as mandated by § 8(a)(2).
-And it does not ensure the marijuana sold by the caregiver is actually being used by the patient for medical reasons, as mandated by § 8(a)(3).
+Nor does it prove that the caregiver is aware of how much marijuana the patient is prescribed or for how long the patient is supposed to use the drug, as mandated by § 8(a)(2).
+And it does not ensure that the marijuana provided by the caregiver is actually being used by the patient for medical reasons, as mandated by § 8(a)(3).

-In sum: a registry card is necessary but not sufficient to comply with the MMMA, and clearly does not satisfy the § 8 requirements for a total defense to a charge of violation of this act.
+In sum: a registry identification card is necessary, but not sufficient, to comply with the MMMA but clearly does not satisfy the § 8 requirements for a total defense to a charge of violation of this act.

-1. SECTION 8(A)(1): THE BONA FIDE PHYSICIAN-PATIENT RELATIONSHIP
+1. SECTION 8(a)(1): THE BONA FIDE PHYSICIAN-PATIENT RELATIONSHIP

-The first element of § 8(a)'s affirmative defense requires a defendant to present evidence that:
+The first element of the affirmative defense of \$ 8(a) requires a defendant to present evidence that

-A physician has stated that, in the physician's professional opinion, after having completed a full assessment of the patient's medical history and current medical condition made in the course of a bona fide physician-patient relationship, the patient is likely to receive therapeutic or palliative benefit from the medical use of marihuana to treat or alleviate the patient's serious or debilitating medical condition or symptoms of the patient's serious or debilitating medical condition.
-MCL 333.26428(a)(1).
+[a] physician has stated that, in the physician's professional opinion, after having completed a full assessment of the patient's medical history and current medical condition made in the course of a bona fide physician-patient relationship, the patient is likely to receive therapeutic or palliative benefit from the medical use of

-Here, the crux of defendant's § 8(a) defense lies within this first element.
-Again, defendant asserts, incorrectly, that his possession of state-issued medical marijuana patient and shall prevent a professional licensing board from sanctioning a physician for . . . otherwise violating the standard of care for evaluating medical conditions."
+&lt;sup>17 The importance of a legitimate, ongoing relationship between the marijuana-prescribing doctor and the marijuana-using patient is stressed throughout the MMMA.
+Section 4(f), which provides a qualified immunity for physicians, mandates that the immunity only applies to physicians that prescribe marijuana "in the course of a bona fide physician-patient relationship . . . ."
+MCL 333.26424(f).
+It further implies that this relationship must be ongoing by stressing that "nothing shall prevent a professional licensing board from sanctioning a physician for . . . otherwise violating the standard of care for evaluating medical conditions."
 This standard of care presumably includes follow-up visits with the patient.
-And Section 6-as noted, the section that governs the issuance of registry cards-also implies its expectation of an ongoing physician-patient relationship.
-It states that "if a . . . patient's certifying physician notifies the department in writing that the patient has ceased to suffer from a debilitating medical condition, the card shall become null and void upon notification by the department to the patient."
+And § 6-as noted, the section that governs the issuance of registry identification cards-also implies its expectation of an ongoing physician-patient relationship.
+It states that "[i]f a . . . patient's certifying physician notifies the department in writing that the patient has ceased to suffer from a debilitating medical condition, the card shall become null and void upon notification by the department to the patient."
 MCL 333.26426(f).